sergio-hcsoft/fragile-1/README.md

 ## About FractalAI

-FractalAI is based on the framework of [non-equilibrium thermodynamics](https://en.wikipedia.org/wiki/Non-equilibrium_thermodynamics), that can be used to derive new mathematical tools for efficiently exploring state spaces.
+FractalAI is based on the framework of [non-equilibrium thermodynamics](https://en.wikipedia.org/wiki/Non-equilibrium_thermodynamics), and can be used to derive new mathematical tools for efficiently exploring state spaces.

 The principles of our work are accessible online: